juwai/style-guide/agile-user-story.md

 1. **I want** [goal of the story]
 1. **so that** [reason for the story]

+The “so that” part is optional if more details are provided in the description.

-This can become “As a user managing my properties, I want notifications when adding or removing images.”
+This can then become “As a user managing my properties, I want notifications when adding or removing images.”

 You can read about some reasons for this structure in this [nicely put article][1].